nealcaren/CrisisOpportunity/markdown/social_organization.md

 jobs. \[Interview (Chicago, Ill.)
 August 7, 1934.\]

-Another caption, in a Norfolk paper ran "New York Saleslady Made Victim of Racial Prejudice by Labor Union."^[20. *Journal and Guide*, June 23, 1935.]
+Another caption, in a Norfolk paper ran "New York Saleslady Made Victim of Racial Prejudice by Labor Union."^[*Journal and Guide*, June 23, 1935.]
 Any discriminatory act on the part of the American Federation of Labor is considered to have great news value.
 Under the caption, "Urban League Condemns Jim Crow in Labor Ranks," the [394]{.pagenum}*Journal and Guide* reported the entire